Arpita-deb/Sales_Data_Analysis/README.md

-# Sales Data Analysis using Excel and Power BI
+# Sales Forecasting: Predictive Analysis with Excel and Power BI
-### Analyzing and visualizing fictitious sales data for an American company across the US regions using Excel and Power BI

 ## Introduction:
-The US regional sales data contain information about sales of 47 products ordered between May 2018 to December 2022.
-The products are sold across 367 stores located in 48 regions across the States.
-There are 4 sales channels, 50 customer (farms/companies) and 28 sales team.

-## Stakeholders:
-These are the people who are interested in the performance, trends, and insights of the sales data, and who can use the analysis to make informed decisions and actions.
-Some of the possible stakeholders for your sales analysis are -

-* Sales managers
-* Marketing managers
-* Product managers
-* Finance managers
-* Senior executives
+The dataset on regional sales in the US encompasses sales details for 47 distinct products spanning from May 2018 to December 2022.
+These products have been marketed through a network of stores distributed over 4 regions and 48 cities within the US.
+In this analysis, I will employ Microsoft Excel to probe into the data, utilize Power BI for data visualization, and apply R Programming Language for sales forecasting.
+My objective is to dissect the sales and revenue patterns annually and monthly, benchmarking them against past data, pinpoint the best and worst performing products, sales channels, regions, and sales representatives.
+Additionally, I aim to identify the variables influencing revenue and profit, uncover potential growth areas and obstacles in boosting sales and revenue.
+Ultimately, I will devise sales strategies aimed at resource optimization.

 ## Objectives: